 The City administers a formal Adopt-A-Stream program for citizens who wish to dedicate their efforts to beautifying a particular stretch of stream.
 By participating in the Adopt-A-Stream program you will be acting as a community steward of the environment and promoting vital water quality improvements.
 For more information on the Adopt-a-Stream Program, please read these documents:

 Rivanna Stormwater Education Partnership

 The City is a member of the Rivanna Stormwater Education Partnership (RSEP).
 The purpose of this partnership is to coordinate a regional effort to address common stormwater program elements of public education, outreach, involvement, and participation.

-Pollution Prevention Hotline: To report an environmental incident or concern, illegal dumping, or an illicit discharge to the stormwater system or a stream, please E-mail the City of Charlottesville Environmental Sustainability Division.
+Pollution Prevention Hotline: To report an environmental incident or concern, illegal dumping, an illicit discharge to the stormwater system or a stream, improper disposal, spills, or complaints regarding land disturbing activities please E-mail the City of Charlottesville Environmental Sustainability Division.